blackwallsentinel/colorLite/README.md

 # colorLite

 **colorLite** is a lightweight Python logging utility that provides colorful console output for different log levels.
-It makes it easier to distinguish between various levels of log messages such as `DEBUG`, `INFO`, `WARNING`, `ERROR`, and `CRITICAL`.

 ## Features

 - **Colorful Output**: Each log level is displayed with a unique color for better readability.
 - **Lightweight**: No external dependencies required.
-- **Simple API**: Easy-to-use methods for different log levels.

 ## Installation

-Clone the repository or copy the `Logger` class into your project.
-No external libraries or dependencies are needed.
+`pip install colorlite`
 ## Usage
-`pip install colorlite`

 ```python
 from colorLite import Logger